dyhes/zulip/tools/droplets/README.md

 [Tags](https://www.digitalocean.com/community/tutorials/how-to-tag-digitalocean-droplets)
 may contain letters, numbers, colons, dashes, and underscores.

-You'll need to run this from the Zulip development environment (e.g. in Vagrant).
+You'll need to run this from the Aloha development environment (e.g. in Vagrant).

 The script will also stop if a droplet has already been created for the